zrcni/gym/README.md

 ## TODO

+- sort out API errors, because I don't want to see a CORS error every time anything goes wrong
+- logout or refresh token if it expires
 - validate inputs in the frontend before submitting (done?)
 - validate inputs in the backend
 - handle api errors in the frontend